ncbi/vadr/documentation/advbuild.md

    some alerts fatal or non-fatal**.
 For some viruses, certain fatal alerts may be so common that they are expected for many sequences, yet we don't want them to cause a sequence to fail.
 We can make those alerts non-fatal using the command-line option `alt_pass`.
+(Technically, this isn't a modification to the models, but rather a change in how `v-annotate.pl` is run.)

-I will walk you through examples for the first three strategies, and elaborate on four through six below.
+We will now walk through examples for the first four strategies, and elaborate on five and six below.

 First, we need to identify the characteristics that we would like to address through model modification.
 Once again we can start by